-- 11.2.1 The Council website will be updated with Council's decision, approach and next steps. - 11.2.2 The Triangle project database of interested community members, key stakeholders and other interested parties will be used to provide updates at key points of the project including formal engagement opportunities such as when reports on the St Kilda Triangle are to be considered by Council. - 11.2.3 Initial discussions have begun between the CEO and Officers at the Department of Environment, Land, Water and Planning (DELWP).
+- 11.2.1 The Council website will be updated with Council's decision, approach and next steps. - 11.2.2 Should Council decide to proceed with feasibility work for the St Kilda Triangle, early engagement will be undertaken as part of this stage of the project. - 11.2.3 The Triangle project database of interested community members, key stakeholders and other interested parties will be used to provide updates at key points of the project.

+11.2.4 Initial discussions have begun between the CEO and Officers at the Department of Environment, Land, Water and Planning (DELWP) and a meeting is scheduled with the local member to test availability of funding to support project implementation.